Klortho/flextree/README.md

     * hgap, vgap, and zoom should, by default, be determined dynamically, if it is easy.

+* Turn Tree into an interface.
+All the WrappedTrees implement that interface.

 * My main program will have these features: